syafiq/llm_vd/README.md

 ## License
 This project is licensed under the Apache-2.0 license.

-## Acknowledgments
-We would like to thank the contributors to the CVEfixes dataset and the developers of the DeepSeek-Coder models.

 ## Contact
 For any inquiries, please open an issue in this repository.